 Factoids tagged with "Politically Correct"

 Historically, Protestantism is like classical liberalism (individual liberties and rights) and Catholicism is like social liberalism (state enforced social justice).

-Hitler came to power in a Democracy, but he was never elected President in a Democratic election.
-Hitler was appointed Chancellor in 1933, then became President and Chancellor by decree in 1934.
+Hitler came to power in a Democracy as the NAZIs gained seats in the Reichstag, but he was never elected President in a Democratic election.

 Saul Alinsky, the American community organizer and author of Rules for Radicals, can be considered the father of modern community organizing.

 Some claim the Second Amendment, like the Three-Fifths Compromise, was ratified to preserve slavery.
 This is only partially true.